Kim Kardashian And Kylie Jenner Look Like Twins In Sultry New Photo, Fans Call It ‘Weird’

 The much anticipated collaboration between Kylie Jenner and Kim Kardashian finally has a release date, but it seems like fans are not so into the picture chosen for the advert.

-The Kylie Jenner by KKW Fragrance line has been in the making for a good while, and Kim has now announced that it will be dropping on August 23 via her Instagram page.
-The 38-year-old posted a photo of her and her younger sister laying down together, but it seems like some of her 145 million Instagram followers do not approve of the sultry shot.
+The Kylie Jenner by KKW Fragrance line has been in the making for a good while, and Kim has now announced via her Instagram page that it will be dropping on August 23.
+The 38-year-old posted a photo of herself and her younger sister laying down together, but it seemed like some of her 145 million Instagram followers did not approve of the sultry shot.

-The photo shows Kim laying down in a sleeveless, skintight white bodysuit that showcased her incredible hourglass figure and ample assets.
-She has her eyes closed and her lips slightly parted, and his resting the weight of her body on her right arm.
+The photo showed Kim laying down in a sleeveless, skintight blue bodysuit that showcased her incredible hourglass figure and ample assets.
+She had her eyes closed and her lips slightly parted, and rested the weight of her body on her right arm.

 The mother-of-four wore her long raven locks down in her signature beach-wavy style with a center part, and she donned a full face of makeup — including some bright pink eye shadow that blended with her matching blush, lots of highlighter on her cheek bones, a light nude-colored lipstick on her full lips, and full eyelashes.
 For an extra pop of color, she had her long nails painted in a pink color as well.